SpoonLabs/spoon-maven-plugin/README.md

 </plugin>
 ```

+## How to make the build fail?

+If you want to use a custom Processor for assessing properties (checkstyle-like, architectural rule checking, pattern checking, etc) and make the build fail if those properties are not verified, throw a `SpoonException` in the method `process()` of the processor.

 ## Reports

 The plugin creates some reports about its context and the execution of spoon on your project.
 These reports are available according to your definition of the plugin.